Wielstra-Lab/PAVspotter/README.md

 # PAVspotter

 Hello!
 Welcome to the PAV-spotter pipeline.

+---

-In order to run the scripts succesfully, you may need to manually adjust some identifiers, path- and filenames, and settings.
+In order to run the scripts succesfully, you may need to manually adjust some;
+- identifiers,
+- pathnames,
+- filenames,
+- settings,
+- and more

-So make sure you download the scripts and adjust them to your own need.
-We briefly explain how best to do this below and refer to the Manuscript and the explanatory text in each of the Scripts for more detail.
+Thus, make sure you download the scripts and adjust them to your own need.

+We briefly explain how best to do this below.
+Also, we refer to the Manuscript and the explanatory text in each of the Scripts for more detail.

+---

-Step 1: Running Script1
+Running Script1 (batch/SLURM)

-- Have your BAM files ready
+- Step 1: Have your BAM files ready
-- Fill in (or remove) the #SBATCH lines + manually adjust Script1 for running locally
+- Step 2: Fill in (or remove) the #SBATCH lines + customize Script1 manually for running locally
-- Run Script1 to generate input files/format required for PAV-spotter, Script2
+- Step 3: Run Script1 to generate input files/format required for PAV-spotter (Script2)

-Step 2: Running Script2
+Running Script2 (batch/SLURM)

-- Fill in (or remove) the #SBATCH lines + manually adjust Script2a
+- Step 4: Fill in (or remove) the #SBATCH lines + manually adjust Script2a
-- Manually adjust Script2b if necessary (in general, this is likely unnecessary)
+- (Extra step: Customize Script2b manually if necessary, but this is less likely to be necessary)
-- Run Script2a, which will call automatically Script2b, to generate output files/format required for Script3
+- Step 5: Run Script2a, which will call automatically Script2b, to generate output files/format required for Script3

+Running Script3 (batch)

-Step 3: Running Script3
+- Step 6: Manually adjust Script3 for running locally

--
+- Step 7: Check if everything worked properly

+Did it all run succesfully?
+Great job!
+Are you still having trouble/questions?
+Feel free to contact the creators of PAV-spotter.

+---

+Good luck!